Youth Survival Manifesto

 The fundamental requirement for our ecological survival is not political will within the prevailing social order, but the political power to create a new and sustainable social order.

 Based on the above truths, we make the following demands.
-We will militantly assert these until our ecological survival is assured.
+We will militantly assert these until our ecological survival is ensured.

 DEMAND #1: Replace the capitalist class as social leaders